prmy-t/5443-Spatial-DB-thumar/Assignments/P02A/README.md

 6. airports

 * create table script of every table is provided into the SQL folder.
-* 5-rows of every table is showen in the Data folder.
+* 5-rows of every table is shown in the Data folder.